WDoyle123/StarScholar3D/README.md

 - **Interactive Experience**: Enables users to explore and interact with the 3D star map.
 - **GIF Capture**: Enables the capturing of GIFs of the data visualisation.

+## Star Visualization Methodology
+In StarScholar3D, we employ specific astronomical metrics to enhance the visualisations:

+- **B-V Color Index**: The B-V color index is used in StarScholar3D to approximate the observed colour of stars.
+This index is a measure of the colour difference between a star's blue (B) and visual (V) magnitudes.
+- **V Magnitude (Vmag)**: The V magnitude of a star indicates its brightness as seen from Earth.
+In StarScholar3D, we use this metric to approximate the size of the stars in our 3D environment.
+Larger sizes are used for stars with lower (brighter) V magnitudes, allowing users to easily discern the relative brightness of stars.

+These methodologies enable users to not only explore the positions of celestial bodies but also gain insights into their physical characteristics.

 ## Work in Progress (WIP)
 Please note that StarScholar3D is currently a work in progress.
 Features are being actively developed and refined.
 Contributions, suggestions, and feedback are highly welcomed!